 The official language of the Netherlands is Dutch.
 Most Dutch speak incredible English.
 They tend to be quite proud of their English proficiency.

 There are around 500 000 internationals living in the Netherlands, which goes from the long-term expat to the one semester exchange student.
 Added on top of the amount of migrant workers who moved here in the 60’s mostly from Turkey and Morocco.
-That does make a lot of people and among them a lot who do not speak (proper)Dutch.
+That does make a lot of people and among them who do not speak (proper)Dutch.
 Other than that the Dutch language is facing strong competition from, English in the internet, television and social media, music and university education.
 The increasingly English language-orientated education is putting our population at a risk of losing part of the Dutch vocabulary.
 By thinking and writing exclusively in English we will lose part of our Dutch vocabulary and with it the ability to think in that language.
 Did you know that more people in Amsterdam speak English than in Los Angeles.

 Language is always changing, evolving and adapting to the needs of it’s users.
 In the early days changes were so slow that from year to year we hardly noticed it.
 With the advent of new technologies our language changes fast.
 Due to these influences, a language always embraces new words and expressions as people come across new words and phrases in their day-to-day lives and integrate them into their own speech.
 Many of the changes that occur in language begin with the language of youngsters.